TritonDataCenter/rfd/rfd/0009/README.md

 The command doesn't provide any kind of warning or requests any confirmation from the user and, furthermore, didn't locks the DC.

-Proposal is to remove such "update configuration" functionality from `sdcadm post-setup fabrics` and use a new `sdcadm configure` command for such purpose if we plan to keep using sdcadm as a tool for SAPI updates of some known values, or a specific fabrics command like `sdcadm reconfigure-fabrics` which would also take care of restarting the required `config-agent` services here and there as needed.
-I'd personally go for `sdcadm reconfigure-fabrics` given we can always use `sapiadm update` for general purpose SAPI updates.
+Proposal will be to reword this option into a new `--reconfigure` option, which is clearer regarding the purpose or re-running the `sdcadm post-setup fabrics` command.

-In general, having a specific command to update fabrics configuration will make clear for the user that the command which is issuing will have effects over other services and that we can temporary put the SDC setup into maintenance.
+It will continue taking care of restarting the required `config-agent` services here and there as needed and will make clear to the user that the command which is issuing will have effects over other services and that we can temporary put the SDC setup into maintenance.

-Even on the case we decide to keep such functionality under `sdcadm post-setup fabrics` command, we should warn the user about the possible services restart when executing it.